Platform docs

 Step 3

-Verify the token + introspect your policy
+Verify the token

 curl

-curl https://api.auth.productcraft.co/v1/introspect \
+curl https://api.platform-auth.productcraft.co/v1/introspect \

 -H "Authorization: Bearer pcft_live_..."

-A 200 with the policy in the body confirms the token works.
+A 200 confirms the token works: the body shows the principal ("type": "pak") and the workspace the key belongs to, with its enabled services.
 A 401 means the token is invalid, revoked, or malformed.

 Step 4

-Provision a Heimdall app from CI
+Provision an Auth app from CI

 provision script